 Let’s break down some of those key terms, and explain what they mean:

 - Inputs: This is a technical term to signify everything you put into the business process.
 This term includes things like time, money, and other resources.

 - Outputs: This is what you “get out of it.”
-For instance, the output of a delivery company is the total # of stops delivered.
+For instance, the output of field salespeople, delivery teams, or companies is the total # of stops delivered.
 It can also be the quality of service.
 We will go into this in more detail later.

 In our context, we are talking about answering questions such as “How can I best plan my route?”, “How can I map out routes with many stops?”
 “How can I most quickly map out these routes?”
 “How can I most quickly complete all stops on these routes?”
 “What can I learn about Route Optimization?”
 “Should I be using a free service like Google Maps?
 Or should I be paying for a service?”
 There are many ways to look at this.
 And the choice of the right option, feature, and criteria to choose is tricky for anyone to discover.
 These are the many questions (and more), we will seek to address in this article.

 2 – Why Efficiency Matters?
 (Hint: Your Business Survival Depends on It)

 There are many important reasons to focus on efficiency:

 - To keep costs down: lower fuel costs, lower time for each job, makes delivery teams efficient, reduce labor costs;